mironenkoasja/research_trail/README.md

 # research_trail
-Python code constructs Research Trails using publication from the Web of Science
+Python code constructs Research Trails using metadata of publication from the Web of Science

 Ho to use: